terra-money/docs/docs/dapps/tutorial/interacting.md

 timestamp: ""
 ```

-From the output, we see that our contract was created above at: `terra18vd8fpwxzck93qlwghaj6arh4p7c5n896xzem5` (yours will be different).
+From the output, we see that our contract was created above at: `terra18vd8fpwxzck93qlwghaj6arh4p7c5n896xzem5`.
 Take note of this contract address, as we will need it for the next section.

 Check out your contract information: